 In 2006 Altfest started the series of male nude studies with a candid portrayal of The Penis that almost topographically registers every hair, vein and skin tone as rigorously as the abstract paint- stained stool that the model sits on.
 In the Sleeping Man the creases or stretch of his skin almost mimics the leather couch that he reclines on.
 With this heightened sense of realism or myopic vision of all her subjects, Altfest animates everything she observes oscillating between desire and detachment.
 In her most recent paintings, Rock, foot, plant and Head and Plant there is an uncanny interplay between still life and life-model so the identity of the sitter is obscured by an object and the body parts become further displaced.
 As Altfest explains ‘The paintings of men seem to have an inverse relationship to still life, with the men becoming less like human subjects and more like still life objects.’

 Ellen Altfest received an MFA from Yale University.
 She attended the Skowhegan School of Painting and Sculpture (2002) and was awarded a studio at the Marie Walsh Sharpe art foundation (2004-5).
 In 2004 she was a resident at the Dorland Mountain Art Center in the foothills of Temecula, CA. She now lives and works in New York City.
-Since her solo exhibition at White Cube in 2007 she has completed a residency and solo exhibition at the Chinati Foundation, Marfa, Texas (2010), White Cube Hoxton Square, London (2011) the New Museum, New York (2012) and Milton Keynes Gallery, (2015).
+Since her solo exhibition at White Cube in 2007 she has completed a residency and solo exhibition at the Chinati Foundation, Marfa, Texas (2010), White Cube Hoxton Square, London (2011) the New Museum, New York (2012) currently on display is a solo exhibition of Altfest’s work at Milton Keynes Gallery, (2015).
 Recent group exhibitions include ‘Paint New York’, Kunstforeningen GL Strand, Copenhagen (2014), ‘The Encyclopedic Palace’, Venice Biennale (2013), ‘It Is What It Is, Or Is It?’
 Contemporary Arts Museum Houston (2012), The National Academy Museum's Annual Exhibition, New York, ‘Today’ at the Royal Academy of Arts, London and ‘Men’ a group exhibition she curated at I-20 Gallery in New York (2006).